dawidpodsiadly/Cypress/README.txt

-Automatic scripts in Cypress for websites.
+I practice here automatic scripts in Cypress for websites.
+Go into cypress/integration to see all scripts.